 Bond, James Bond, is headed back to the big screen for 007’s 25th movie, due for a release right before Thanksgiving in November (exact dates vary depending on where you live).
 As is befitting a secret agent, there aren’t many details about the film that are public knowledge yet, but here’s what we do know.
-[Updated August 20]
+[Updated March 4]

 For a long time, Bond 25 was known simply as Bond 25.
-Fans were hoping that the official title might be revealed on April 25, during a live-streamed presentation about the film broadcast from the Jamaican villa where Bond author Ian Fleming wrote all the original novels, but that was not the case.
+Fans were hoping that the official title might be revealed on April 25 of 2019, during a live-streamed presentation about the film broadcast from the Jamaican villa where Bond author Ian Fleming wrote all the original novels, but that was not the case.
 Instead, we all had to wait until late August before the official James Bond Twitter account announced that the new entry will be called No Time to Die.